-- (a) Each state institution of higher education shall publicly post on its website any policiesit has enacted regarding protected expressive activity under the First Amendment to the UnitedStates Constitution. - (b) Each campus shall report to the Higher Education Policy Commission or the Council for Community and Technical College Education, as applicable, a description of any barriers to, or incidents of disruption of, free expression occurring on campus, including, but not limited to, attempts to block or prohibit speakers and investigations into students or student organizations for their speech.
+- (a) Each state institution of higher education shall publicly post on its website any policies it has enacted regarding protected expressive activity under the First Amendment to the United States Constitution. - (b) Each campus shall report to the Higher Education Policy Commission or the Council for Community and Technical College Education, as applicable, a description of any barriers to, or incidents of disruption of, free expression occurring on campus, including, but not limited to, attempts to block or prohibit speakers and investigations into students or student organizations for their speech.
 The description shall include the nature of each barrier or incident, as well as what disciplinary action, if any, was taken against members of the campus community determined to be responsible for those specific barriers or incidents involving students and shall be reported without revealing those students' personally identifiable information.
 Annually, by August 1, the commission and council shall report to the Legislative Oversight Commission on Education

-Accountability any barriers or incidents reported to them pursuant to this subsection.

-(c) Each public institution of higher education shall publicly post on their website, as well as submit to the Governor and State Legislature by (30 days prior to the beginning of the state legislative session), a report which will detail the course of action implemented to be in compliance with the requirements of this article.
-A report shall also be given in the instance of any changes or updates to the chosen course of action.
-The information required in the report must be:

-- (1) Accessible from the institution's Internet website home page by use of not more than three links; - (2) Searchable by keywords and phrases; and - 22 (3) Accessible to the public without requiring registration or use of a user name, a password, or another user identification. - (d) The report shall include:

-- (1) A description of any barriers to or incidents of disruption of free expression occurring on campus, including, but not limited to, attempts to block or prohibit speakers and investigations into students or student organizations for their speech.
-The description shall include the nature of each barrier or incident, as well as what disciplinary action, if any, was taken against members of the campus community determined to be responsible for those specific barriers or incidents involving students shall be reported without revealing those students' personally identifiable information; and - (2) Any other information each public institution of higher education deems valuable for the public to evaluate whether free expression rights for all members of the campus community have been equally protected and enforced consistent with this article. - (e) If a public institution of higher education is sued for an alleged violation of First complaint, must be submitted to the Governor and State Legislature within 30 days.
+13 Accountability any barriers or incidents reported to them pursuant to this subsection.
+14 (c) Each public institution of higher education shall publicly post on their website, as well as 15 submit to the Governor and State Legislature by (30 days prior to the beginning of the state 16 legislative session), a report which will detail the course of action implemented to be in compliance 17 with the requirements of this article.
+A report shall also be given in the instance of any changes o 18 updates to the chosen course of action.
+The information required in the report must be: 19 (1) Accessible from the institution's Internet website home page by use of not more than 20 three links; 21 (2) Searchable by keywords and phrases; and 22 (3) Accessible to the public without requiring registration or use of a user name, a 23 password, or another user identification.
+24 (d) The report shall include: 25 (1) A description of any barriers to or incidents of disruption of free expression occurring or 26 campus, including, but not limited to, attempts to block or prohibit speakers and investigations into 27 students or student organizations for their speech.
+The description shall include the nature of each 28 barrier or incident, as well as what disciplinary action, if any, was taken against members of the 29 campus community determined to be responsible for those specific barriers or incidents involving 30 students shall be reported without revealing those students' personally identifiable information 31 and 32 (2) Any other information each public institution of higher education deems valuable for the 33 public to evaluate whether free expression rights for all members of the campus community have 34 been equally protected and enforced consistent with this article.
+35 (e) If a public institution of higher education is sued for an alleged violation of Firs 36 Amendment rights, a supplementary report with a copy of the complaint, or any amended 37 complaint, must be submitted to the Governor and State Legislature within 30 days.